gsboast/gettingandcleaningdata/CodeBook.md

 * freqBodyGyroStdY
 * freqBodyGyroStdZ

-> The mean of the Time domain Body Accelerometer Sensor, Total Acceleration, and Jerk signals and corresponding Magnitude (Mag) and mean and std. readings including X-Y-Z directional coordinate values for the associated subject/activity pairs were named as follows:
+> The average of the Time domain Body Accelerometer Sensor, Total Acceleration, and Jerk signals and corresponding Magnitude (Mag) and mean and std. readings including X-Y-Z directional coordinate values for the associated subject/activity pairs were named as follows:

 * timeBodyAccJerkMagMean
 * timeBodyAccJerkMagStd